This article reviews research and information about the effects of Sodium Lauryl Sulfate (SLS) and Sodium Laureth

 Additional Names for SLS

-There are additional chemicals that are similar to SLS in their influence on the skin such as Amonium Lauryl Sulfate (ALS) and Amonium Laureth Sulfate (ALES) which are also used to produce soaps and shampoos.
+There are additional chemicals such as Ammonium Lauryl Sulfate (ALS) and Ammonium Laureth Sulfate (ALES)that are similar to SLS.
+They are used to produce soaps and shampoos.
 Any reference to SLS in this article is relevant to all the other materials mentioned above and their effects on the skin.

 The SLS Debate

-SLS and SLES are the main ingredient in most soaps and shampoos sold in the world; they are detergents from the petrochemical industry (oil-derived materials).
+SLS and SLES are the main ingredients in most soaps and shampoos sold in the world.
+They are detergents from the petrochemical industry (oil-derived materials).
 These detergents are manufactured by the reaction of parts of the crude-oil with sulfur.
-These materials foam even in very hard water.
+These materials foam even in a very hard water.
 (12)

 In recent years, a big debate has developed on the effects of these substances on people.
 People against SLS use blame it for causing many ailments including cancer and other diseases.
 Many sites and mails exist on this topic; see for instance footnotes 1 and 2.